vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

-# Using state machines with orthogonal regions with RKH framework on Eclipse
+# Using state machines with orthogonal regions by using RKH framework on Eclipse

 ## Overview
 This example shows how to handle a state machine with multiple orthogonal